 Try Incentivizing Purchases By Offering Bonuses To Buyers – Free E-Books For Instance, Discounts On Future Products, Videos… Anything You Can Think Of!

+The Best Way To Go About It, Is To Offer Bonuses That Are Highly Related To The Product Being Sold.

-If you're promoting a product related to burning belly fat; you could offer bonuses such as e-books on how to get six pack abs.
+For Instance: If you're promoting a product related to burning belly fat; you could offer bonuses such as e-books on how to get six pack abs.

-– If you are promoting a membership plug-in; you could offer video tutorials on how to get started using the plug-in.
+Another Example – If you are promoting a membership plug-in; you could offer video tutorials on how to get started using the plug-in.

 Offering Bonuses Not Only Separates You From Other Affiliates; But It Also Increases Conversion Rates, since your customers will be more inclined to purchase.